 There are several ways to mix your own chalk paint, but we prefer this homemade chalk paint recipe because it is easy and inexpensive.
-Some recipes call for baking soda, plaster of Paris, or grout.
-These additives can create a gritty texture that doesn’t store well.
-On the other hand, this DIY chalk paint can be reused and has a smooth, sandable finish that can be reused time and time again.
+Other recipes call for baking soda, plaster of Paris, or grout.
+Unfortunately, these additives can create a gritty texture that doesn’t store well.
+In contrast, this DIY chalk paint has a smooth, sandable finish that can be reused time and time again.

-- After the paint and calcium carbonate are mixed thoroughly, observe the paint consistency.
-If the paint is too thick, add a small amount of lukewarm water and stir the mixture with a paint stir stick.
+After the paint and calcium carbonate are mixed thoroughly, observe the paint’s consistency.
+If the mixture is too thick, add a small amount of lukewarm water and stir with a paint stir stick.

-This chalk paint recipe costs under $20 to make if you purchase a quart of paint for around $10 and a pound of calcium carbonate for around $5.
+This chalk paint recipe costs under $20 to make if you purchase a quart of paint for around $10 and a pound of calcium carbonate for about $5.
 Prices might change, but you’ll still be saving a significant amount of money.
-For instance, a quart of Annie Sloan chalk paint costs nearly $40.
+Consider that a quart of Annie Sloan chalk paint costs nearly $40.